 Our privacy promise to job candidates and third parties

-We ask that you read this recruitment privacy promise carefully as it contains important information on who we are, how and why we collect, store, use and share personal information, your rights in relation to your personal information and on how to contact us and other organisations in the event you have a complaint.
+We ask that you read this privacy promise carefully as it contains important information on who we are and how we collect, use, store and share personal information.
+It outlines your rights and how to contact us and other relevant organisations in the event you have a complaint.

 You may also be interested in our:

 We only collect the information that we require to be able to find the best available opportunities and what is needed to assess your eligibility at different stages of our recruitment process.

 Personal data: Name, contact details, bank details, date of birth, gender, marital status, driving licence number, photographs, next of kin contact details, GP contact details.

 Recruitment details: CVs, resumes, identification documents, educational records, work history, employment references and financial information.